Muetzilla/Number-System-Converter/README.md

 Convert a number from one number system to another quickly and easily

-The Consoleversion of the calculator is working.
+The consoleversion of the calculator is working.